Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Ad code containing JavaScript could not be edited
 * Fixed: Allow activity-feed when using shortcode-parameters for categories
 * Fixed: Only show accessible topics in unread-view
 * Fixed: Only show accessible topics in unread-view when using shortcode-parameters